 Neoprene Computer Case

 Confession: I have about 6 power banks of varying sizes and shapes that I take when I travel.
 I couldn’t do my job without them.
 With the demands of social media, particularly when it comes to video media, my phone gets drained very quickly on the road.
-This dual USB Power Bank could be a life saver for travellers who like to stay connected.
+This dual USB Power Bank could be a lifesaver for travellers who like to stay connected.

-Universal Travel Adapter Plugs are a non-negotiable for travel.
+Universal Travel Adapter Plugs are non-negotiable for travel.
 I prefer simple adapters like these to the bulky, universal plugs as I find they fall out of sockets easily.
 A multi-port USB Charger Plug will also become your best friend after a long day of exploring.
-Simply set and forget by plugin in all of your gadgets at once.
+Simply set and forget by plugging in all of your gadgets at once.

 Personal Wifi Hotspot